Check out tips and tricks to create easy DIY Halloween porch decor. Plus, how to hang decor outside without ruining your exterior.

 Large Spiders

-Adding a spider over the front door is a fun way to accent my porches main feature.
-Which is the front door.
+Adding a spider over the front is a fun way to accent your porch's main feature, the front door.
 I also put a big spider on the other end of the porch above the swing.
-Which is the other focal point of the porch.
-This helps to merge the 2 spaces together.
-I put the smaller white spider on the outside of the colums.
+This helps to merge the two spaces together.
+I put the smaller white spider on the outside of the columns.

 Floating Witch Hats

-My favorite halloween decorations are floating witch hats.
+My favorite Halloween decorations are floating witch hats.
 I buy cheap hats from Amazon.
-I have used the same ones for 3 years now.
+I have used the same ones for three years now.
 They hold up great and if one blows away or gets ruined I am not mad about it.

-I didn't want to go overboard on the hats so I only hung up 7.
-I felt like that was enough to fill in the blank spaces.
-But not too many that all you see are floating witch hats.
+I didn't want to go overboard on the hats so I only hung up seven of them.
+I felt like that was enough to fill in the blank spaces, but not too many that all you see are floating witch hats.

--To hang them I attached a clear hook to the porch ceiling.
-These hooks have been up for 2 years now.
+To hang them I attached a clear hook to the porch ceiling.
+These hooks have been up for two years now.
 I tie fishing line around the top of the hat and then around the hook.

 Flying Bats

-I found my bats on Amazon for under $10.
-They are plastic so I have used them for several years now.
-This year I needed a few more bats so I used black construction paper to make paper bats
+I have used them for several years now.
+This year I needed a few more bats so I used black construction paper to make paper bats.

--To attach the bats I am using blue painters tape.
+To attach the bats, use blue painter's tape.
 Rip a piece of tape big enough that you can roll it.
 But small enough that it doesn't stick out of the sides of the bat.
-I used painters tape last year and they all stayed up.
+I used painter's tape last year and they all stayed up.
 Plus, none of my paint came off.
 Win Win!!

 Black Halloween Cloth

 This cloth was a new addition this year.
-Now that it is up I am wondering why the heck I never used it before.
-I always felt like around the front window was a little bare.
+Now that it is up, I am wondering why the heck I never used it before.
+The front window was always a little bare and now this is a great focal point.
 This cloth is such a cool idea to hang over windows or take up a big area.

 A year ago I made these wreaths with coffee filters.
 They took hours and hours to make.
 I am happy to say they were worth it.
 It is so easy to switch the ribbon out for any season.
 If you don't have coffee filter wreaths a black wreath would do the trick and look amazing on a front door.